-Even for experienced individuals working in the transportation and logistics industry, there may be some confusion about what is a freight agent?
-There are a wide variety of companies and programs out there promoting opening your own freight agency, but what does that actually mean?
+Even for experienced individuals working in the transportation and logistics industry, there may be some confusion about what a freight agent is.
+Various companies and programs promote opening your own freight agency, but what does that mean?

-Armstrong Transport Group, LLC has been working with an agent based business model for the last 14 years.
-At the most basic level, this means that everyone working in sales and operations is a 10-99 contractor that owns their own business under the Armstrong brand.
-With 125 offices around the country, we work with agent offices that consist of one person, up to large offices with over 100 people.
+Armstrong Transport Group has been working with an agent-based business model for the last 15 years.
+At the most basic level, everyone working in sales and operations is a 1099 contractor who owns their own business under the Armstrong brand.
+With 130 offices around the country, we work with agent offices that consist of one person, up to large offices with more than 100 people.

-This article will begin by covering the more traditional route of working as an employee at a freight brokerage or even opening your own brokerage.
-We will then take a deep dive into what a freight agent is, what it takes to be successful, how agents are paid and considerations prior to becoming a freight agent.
+This article will cover the more traditional route of working as an employee at a freight brokerage or even opening your own brokerage.
+We will then take a deep dive into what a freight agent is, what it takes to be successful, how agents are paid, and considerations before becoming a freight agent.

 Freight Brokerages: The Employee Model

-Large logistics companies offer a number of perks to their employees: competitive salary, benefits, commission, and a large network of resources.
+Large logistics companies offer several perks to their employees: competitive salary, benefits, commission, and an extensive network of resources.
 An entry-level job at one of these organizations is typically a great way to learn the industry and develop the skills to become successful as a transportation broker.

 Some of the most well-known logistics companies that offer comprehensive training programs are:

-Brokerages will typically hire individuals with little to no experience and put them through a comprehensive training program and teach them about the industry.
+Brokerages will typically hire individuals with little to no experience, put them through a comprehensive training program, and teach them about the industry.
 Sales positions within freight brokerages are entrepreneurial by design.
-Employees are taught the skills and given the time and training to grow a book for business.
+Employees are trained and given time to grow a book of business.

-Offering training programs to ensure uniformity across their organization.
+Many organizations offer training programs to ensure uniformity across their agent teams.
 Learning may take place through weeks in a classroom or hands-on work on the brokerage floor.
 There is no better way to get familiar with the industry than jumping on the phone to book trucks and dispatch drivers.

-Without training and infrastructure, it would be difficult to get started in this field.
+Without training and infrastructure, it would be challenging to get started in this field.
 Training programs bring new hires up to speed on everything from federal regulations to best practices and potential pitfalls.

-While many employees are content collecting a salary and commission this can change when they become really successful.
-If the margin on a load is $500, they may ask why am I only making 12% ($60) after the customer pays the shipping.
-Even with all the other business-related expenses should the majority of the profit really go to my employer?
-Are my customers loyal to me or the organization I represent?
+While many employees are content collecting a salary and commission, this can change when they become successful.
+If the margin on a load is $500, they may ask: "Why am I only making 12% ($60) after the customer pays the shipping?
+Even with all the other business-related expenses, should most of the profit go to my employer?
+Are my customers loyal to the organization I represent, or me?"

-As part of an entrepreneurial industry, it’s inevitable that successful brokers want to become business owners and decision-makers.
+In an entrepreneurial industry, successful brokers inevitably want to become business owners and decision-makers.

 Why Not Open A Brokerage?

 The biggest issue with opening a brokerage is the barrier to entry.
-A typical brokerage will require the owner to have the following:
+A typical brokerage will require the owner to have:

 - Business plan